mpt_sas hangs forever with some kinds of malfunctioning drive

 By the by, pulling the drive or reseating such a drive will not fix this problem once it occurs - nor will cycling the enclosure.
 The OS will not recover once it reaches this state, short of a power cycle - and if you cycle the OS with the misbehaving hardware still attached, it will have the same problem on boot, possibly leading to other failures.

-Updated by Dan Fields over 4 years ago
+Updated by Dan Fields almost 5 years ago

 - % Done changed from 0 to 50